Br1sbane/test02/content/blog/Key_Blockchain_Terms.md

 ---

-> You don’t need to understand the technology behind in order to understand what the technology can bring you.
-At the same time, when you start researchin the topic yourself, you will encounter a lot of terms which I will explain below.
+> You don’t need to understand the technology behind in order to understand what the technology can bring to you.
+At the same time, when you start researching the topic yourself, you will encounter a lot of terms which will be explained below.

-For the sake of making complex topics easy understandable and fun, I make extensive use of oversimplification, analogies and humour 😉
+For the sake of making complex topics easy understandable and fun, I make extensive use of oversimplification and daily life analogies.

 ![](../images/post-img.jpg)